-The purpose is for students to get a short amount of time to think about their actions in a partner teacher's classroom and to create a plan as to how their behavior will change when they return to class.
-This is a low-level intervention for students who engage in mildly disruptive behavior in class.
+The purpose is for students to get a short amount of time to think about their actions and to create a plan as to how their behavior will change when they return to class.
+This is a low level intervention for students who choose mildly disruptive behavior in class.
 Students who do not proceed directly to the partner teacher's classroom, or who disrupt the partner teacher's classroom will be assigned the next level of discipline.